 The easy part is straight forward.
 It always starts with the airport identifier.

 Next comes the date/time group.
 It is always in UTC time.
 If you need to translate UTC time to your current local time bookmark this website: UTC time

 The first two numbers are the day.
-In this example it is the 17th.
-They assume you know what month you are in.
-So, you will never see the month.
+In this example, it is the 17th.
+NOAA assumes pilots know what month they are in, so, you will never see the month.
 The next four numbers indicate the time.
 It is 2056Z.

 The “Z” is for “ZULU” time.
-Zulu time is another way of saying Universal Coordinated Time (UTC) or Greenwhich Mean Time (GMT).
+Zulu time is another way of saying Universal Coordinated Time (UTC) or Greenwich Mean Time (GMT).
 They are all the same thing.